Financial Freedom: Managing Money God's Way

 Wisdom Warnings

-Money isn’t good or bad.
-It’s when it’s in the hands and hearts of people that it becomes good or evil.
-God warns us: work hard (Proverbs 21:5), invest honestly (Proverbs 13:11), avoid stinginess and greed (Proverbs 28:22), don’t trust in riches (Proverbs 11:28) and guard against the driving desire to have more (Ecclesiastes 5:10).
+Money isn't good or bad on its own.
+It only becomes good or evil in the hands and hearts of people.
+God gives you clear wisdom: work hard (Proverbs 21:5), invest honestly (Proverbs 13:11), avoid stinginess and greed (Proverbs 28:22), don't trust in riches (Proverbs 11:28), and guard against the constant desire to have more (Ecclesiastes 5:10).